Amulet of Elemental Vulnerability

 Notes

-• AC protects against magic and most types of elemental damage, e.g. Throw Flame is reduced by AC.
-"Attack flavours" (such as ice beast cold melee) are not blocked by AC, however, the ice beast needs to deal at least 1 physical damage in order to trigger the cold attack flavour.
+- AC protects against magic and most types of elemental damage, e.g. Throw Flame is reduced by AC.
+Melee "attack flavours" (such as ice beast cold melee) are not blocked by AC - however, the ice beast needs to deal at least 1 physical damage in order to trigger the cold attack flavour.

-In the very early game, the AC bonus can mean you take less average damage from fire/ice attacks (though maximum damage increases):
+- In the very early game, the AC bonus can mean you take similar average damage from fire/ice attacks (though maximum damage increases):

 History